SCU Staff Directory

 - Multidisciplinary research, including consilience across disciplines

-Hanabeth has been involved with the delivery of a number of units offered by the School of Environment, Science & Engineering and Southern Cross GeoScience, teaching everything from global environmental challenges and philosophy of science, to protected area management and dynamic geologic, hydrological and climate earth systems.
+Hanabeth has been involved with the delivery of a number of units offered by the Faculty of Environment, Science & Engineering and Southern Cross GeoScience, teaching everything from global environmental challenges and philosophy of science, to protected area management and dynamic geologic, hydrological and climate earth systems.
 She has been a Unit Assessor since 2013.

 Hanabeth began her degree in Coastal Management at Southern Cross University in 2001, graduating in 2005.
 In 2006 she spent some time in the United Kingdom, gaining a Professional Graduate Certificate in Education from the University of Plymouth.
 After teaching Environmental Science, Geography, World Development and Sociology for several years, she returned to SCU in order to further deepen her knowledge and develop her teaching and research skills with the School of Environment, Science and Engineering.